Leaked Chinese government documents show details of Xinjiang clampdown - NYT

 They also show that the internment camps expanded quickly after Chen Quanguo was appointed in August 2016 as the party boss of the region, the report said.
 Chen had taken a tough line to quell restiveness against Communist Party rule during his previous posting in Tibet.

-Reporting by Tony Munroe; Additional reporting by David Stanway in Shanghai; Editing by Kim Coghill and Sam Holmes
+Reporting by Tony Munroe; Additional reporting by David Stanway in Shanghai and Cate Cadell in Beijing; Editing by Kim Coghill and Sam Holmes